fcrespo82/vscode-secretlens/README.md

 - - -
 **WARNING**

-This update breaks compatibility with current encrypted messages **unless** you follow what is described in [Keep the previous behavior](#keep-the-previous-behavior)
+Version 2.0.0 breaks compatibility with current encrypted messages **unless** you follow what is the steps described in [Keep the previous behavior](#keep-the-previous-behavior)
 - - -

 A CodeLens/Hover provider that automatically decrypts identified text and show as a CodeLens/Hover.